bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

   The name attribute specifies the displayed name of a web service configuration.
 The name is not used as identifier, so it can be changed at any time.

+- :guilabel:`Icon`
+  Choose an icon that represents the system that this web service communicates with.
+The icon will also be used as decorator icon on Web Service process elements that references this web service.

 - :guilabel:`Description`
   Description of the web service.
 This field is for documentation